 Day 04: Today, we hike in undulating terrain and camp above a Tamang village 2745 meters.
 5 hours trek.
 Great views on clear mornings.

 Day 05: We will be heading towards a Pristine Sherpa village.
 2575 meters.
 5-6 hours.

 Day 06: This is the day we climb to the highest point of the trek.
 We begin a steep ascent for about 3-4 hours.
 We will be camping just below the top of the hill.
 3300 meters.

-Day 07: Today is the day to witness the most panoramic view that extends from Mount Dhaulagiri 8167m in the west to Mount Pandim 6691m in Sikkim.
+Day 07: Today is the day to witness the most panoramic view extending from Mount Dhaulagiri 8167m in west Nepal to Sikkim in the east.

 Day 09: We hike on the dirt road for about 4 hours.
 We drive to a small town, and our trek ends here.